VaniaCortez/VaniaCortez.GitHub.io/HealthCare.md

 <img src="images/lab_procedures.health.png?raw=true"/>

-*4. What is the relationship between the number of lab procedures and time spent at the hospital?*
+#### 4. What is the relationship between the number of lab procedures and time spent at the hospital?

 To better understand the number of lab procedures, we need to determine the MIN, AVG, and MAX.

 ![image](https://user-images.githubusercontent.com/120342460/216786303-e1b8197c-be9a-4e7a-b74a-b03dd15669ff.png)

-MIN: 1
+MIN = 1
-AVG: 43
+AVG = 43
-MAX: 99
+MAX = 99

 To answer this question, we used the CASE WHEN syntax.
 In the query below, we categorized the number of lab procedures by few, average, and Many.

-Few: 0 – 24 lab procedures
+Few = 0 – 24 lab procedures
-Average: 25 - 54 lab procedures
+Average = 25 - 54 lab procedures
-Many: 55 or more lab procedures
+Many = 55 or more lab procedures

 ![image](https://user-images.githubusercontent.com/120342460/216785860-3cc318ed-beb3-4b02-b325-bf87863e2cb7.png)